Adaax/radix/README.md

 Radix entered the market just as a glut of competing consoles were stuffing store shelves and confusing customers.
 The North American video game crash was looming, and Radix would disappear when the hammer fell, along with Dysol itself.

 Radix was a budget entry into the console universe, meaning that they did not acquire licenses for any of the big arcade games of the time (a common practice among competitors).
-As such, all Radix games were developed in-house, and as such it features unique titles that were never made for any other system.
+As such, all Radix games were developed in-house, so the console features a variety of unique titles that were never made for any other system.

 ![Radix Screenshot](/screen2.png)